 If you want to perform an Installation Cloning or Configuration Cloning on the system you are about to install, read the chapters about Installation and Configuration Cloning in the Installation Guide -- Advanced Topics.
-Prepare the configuration description files (CDFs) as described and move them to the right locations so the Full Installation process can find them.
+Prepare a configuration description file (CDF) or files as described in that document and move them to the right locations so the Full Installation process can find them.